 That's exactly what happened.
 Prescott took his time before discovering his interest in architecture.
 After enrolling in COD’s Architecture program, he was immediately guided toward classes that would help him transfer into the school of his choice.

-Prescott graduated with high honors in 2012 with an Associate in General Studies and a Pre-Architecture Certificate.
-He also was accepted into the prestigious Versailles program at the University of Illinois and spent the 2012-2013 year in France studying architecture, an opportunity that may not have happened at another school.
+Prescott graduated with high honors with an Associate in General Studies and a Pre-Architecture Certificate.
+He also was accepted into the prestigious Versailles program at the University of Illinois at Urbana-Champaign and spent the 2012-2013 year in France studying architecture, an opportunity that may not have happened at another school.

 Prescott is inspired by Peter Zumthor, a Swiss architect who is a major part of a movement emphasizing the “atmospheric” qualities of architecture, those that engage all five senses through the use of light and material.

-"His writings and designs come off as poetic and timeless, and really strike a chord with me personally," he said.
-"His Therme Vals, a hotel and spa in Switzerland, has become one of my favorite buildings.
+“His writings and designs come off as poetic and timeless, and really strike a chord with me personally,” he said.
+“His Therme Vals, a hotel and spa in Switzerland, has become one of my favorite buildings.
 While in Europe, I did get a chance to visit Therme Vals on my birthday weekend, and it managed to exceed my already lofty expectations.”

 Prescott thanks College of DuPage for giving him the opportunity to develop this passion for architecture.